This post was first published April, 2012. Updated 2018.

 Roll and Play Board Game :: For Children Ages 18 months and Up

 Think your toddler is too young to play board games?
 Think again!
-This simple board game specifically geared towards toddlers is a wonderful way to introduce games to your little one.
+This simple board game for toddlers is a wonderful way to introduce games to your little one.

 There is a large plush die with a different color on each side is tossed.
 The child then chooses the corresponding color of card and must perform the action on that card.